 Madai – your retiring rovering reporter

-Can I (and I am sure many others) take this opportunity to thank Madai (and himself) for posting his monthly letter to this website.
+Can I and many others take this opportunity to thank Madai (and himself) for posting his monthly letter for FIVE whole yearsto this website.
 It has given us a colourful and interesting insight to what a dog's life a dog leads(!)

 Many thanx A.G. for your kind input for this village website.